Johnson-Su Bioreactor

 Ongoing Annual Maintenance

 Most Spend: The majority of farm operations (the middle 60%) fall into a capital range of $3,500 to $9,500.
-This typically covers a durable 3-bay timber system with professional-level pipe installation, utilizing a blend of self-performed labor and minimal contractor assistance for foundation work.
+This standard investment covers a professional-grade, 3-bay timber structure with engineered pipe installation, utilizing a hybrid model of self-performed labor combined with minimal, strategic contractor assistance for site grading and foundation stability.

 Sources behind this view